EOCOnline/eoconline.github.io/content/english/resources/2022/eoc-website-sitemap.md

 As an alternative approach, it can be very effective to have a few pages pertaining to local organizations, contacts, and planning efforts, but to let another organization (with sufficient budget and staffing) handle the primary and ongoing messaging.

 Having a unified message is most critical to reassure citizens and organizations.
 If you do not anticipate having public relations staffing during serious events then consider coordinating with your parent organizations for handling your messaging too.
-Certainly clarify ahead of time your various roles in different scenerios!
+Certainly clarify ahead of time your various roles in different scenarios!

 ### Public Pages